zarrs/zarr_benchmarks/README.md

 ![read chunks benchmark image dask](./plots/benchmark_read_chunks_dask.svg)

 ## Read All Benchmark
-This benchmark measures the minimum time and and peak memory usage to read an entire dataset into memory.
+This benchmark measures the minimum time and peak memory usage to read an entire dataset into memory.
  - The disk cache is cleared between each measurement
  - These are best of 3 measurements